A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Auxiliary Processes and Color Schemes

-A white cup at site 1 is always removed or colored at event times $s$ of $C(s),D(s)$.
-Therefore, any white cup remained at time $t$ is not at site 1 at any event time $s$ of $C(s)$ or $D(s)$ for $s\leq t$.
-As the particle in a white cup depends on its initial state, we have
+A white cup at site 1 is always removed or colored at event times $s$ of $\mathcal{C},\mathcal{D}$.
+Therefore, any white cup remained at time $t$ is not at site 1 at any event time $s$ of $\mathcal{C}$ or $\mathcal{D}$ for $s\leq t$.
+As the particle in a white cup depends on its initial state and Poisson processes are independent of $\xi_0$, we have